November 27, 2024

 Inventory Flow

 Inventory flow is the process by which products travel through a company.
-This process begins with the supplier and ends with consumer purchases.
+It begins with the supplier and ends with consumer purchases.
 Demand planners use inventory flow to help in managing inventory.

 Inventory Positioning